Comparison3 min read

 TopTrailsport: ~$48,800Platinum: ~$51,100

-The Pilot Trailsport is worth a look if you want the mid-grade content with lifted suspension and all-terrain tires.
-It gives the Pilot a differentiated option the Highlander doesn't match without stepping up to TRD Off-Road.
+The Pilot Trailsport is worth a look if you want mid-grade content with a lifted suspension and all-terrain tires — a differentiated option the Highlander can't match without stepping up to a TRD Off-Road.

 Which one to buy

-Buy the Highlander if: you want the Highlander Hybrid's efficiency ($50k, 36 mpg combined), you prefer Toyota's long track record in this exact engine, or your third row is mostly emergency seating.
+Buy the Highlander if you want the Highlander Hybrid's efficiency ($50k, 36 mpg combined), you prefer Toyota's track record with this exact engine, or your third row is mostly emergency seating.

 Both are excellent.
-The Pilot is the better family hauler.
-The Highlander Hybrid is the better efficiency play if you're willing to pay up.
+The Pilot is the better family hauler and my default here; the Highlander Hybrid is the better efficiency play if you'll pay up for it.
+For the bigger Toyota in this fight, see my Grand Highlander vs Pilot comparison.

 From the Buying Guide